 ESE/University of Helsinki focuses on the contexts that altready contain a large number of existing and dependent requirements, such as large distributed open source projects or large systems engineering projects.
 In particular, we work in co-operation with the Qt Company.
 We represent the entire body of requirements in a single "requirements model" as a declarative representation.
 A requirements model can also include planned releases, thus representing a release plan.
 On one hand, the open problems are related the analyses and inferences for such a requirements or domain model.
 On the other hand, the problems are related to understanding practical needs and testing the developed technical solutions empirically.

 The project in on-going and progressing, and the potential topics change.
-Ask for up to date details or see the recent funded topic in pdf.
+Ask for up to date details or see the

 Contact: Mikko Raatikainen (email@example.com)